Carer program | Collaborative Care Skills

 Learn new skills to help your loved one overcome an eating disorder.

 Caring for a person with an eating disorder is a long-term and skilled commitment.
 Yet families are often expected to provide care without any training or support.

-In this workshop, facilitated by qualified counsellors, you’ll develop practical skills to support your loved one with an eating disorder in their progress towards recovery.
+In this workshop, facilitated by qualified clinicians, you’ll develop practical skills to support your loved one with an eating disorder in their progress towards recovery.

 With evidence-based strategies, this workshop will help you:

 - Understand how eating disorders affect behaviours and what might be happening for your loved one